 Labor is a primary component of our farm production costs.
 Our success is dependent upon recruiting, motivating, and retaining staff to operate our farms.
 Approximately 76% of our employees are paid at hourly rates, often in entry-level positions.
 While all our employees are paid at rates above the federal minimum wage requirements, any significant increase in local, state or federal minimum wage requirements could increase our labor costs.
 In addition, any regulatory changes requiring us to provide additional employee benefits or mandating increases in other employee-related costs, such as unemployment insurance or workers compensation, would increase our costs.
 A shortage in the labor pool, which may be caused by competition from other employers, the remote locations of many of our farms, decreased labor participation rates or changes in government-provided support or immigration laws, particularly in times of lower unemployment, could adversely affect our business and results of operations.
 A shortage of labor available to us could cause our farms to operate with reduced staff, which could negatively impact our production capacity and efficiencies.
-In fiscal 2021 and 2022, our labor costs increased primarily due to the pandemic and its effects, which caused us to increase wages in response to labor shortages, and these trends may continue.
+In fiscal 2021 and 2022, our labor costs increased primarily due to the pandemic and its effects, which caused us to increase wages in response to labor shortages.
+In fiscal 2023, labor wages continued to rise due to increasing inflation and low unemployment.
 Accordingly, any significant labor shortages or increases in our labor costs could have a material adverse effect on our results of operations.

-We are controlled by the family of our late founder, Fred R. Adams, Jr., and Adolphus B. Baker, our Chief Executive Officer and Chairman of our Board of Directors controls the vote of 100% of our outstanding Class A Common Stock.
+We are controlled by the family of our late founder, Fred R. Adams, Jr., and Adolphus B. Baker, Chairman of our Board of Directors, controls the vote of 100% of our outstanding Class A Common Stock.

 Fred R. Adams, Jr., our Founder and Chairman Emeritus died on March 29, 2020.
-Mr. Adams' son-in-law, Adolphus B. Baker, our Chief Executive Officer and Chairman of our board of directors, Mr. Baker's spouse and her three sisters (Mr. Adams' four daughters) beneficially own, directly or indirectly through related entities, 100% of our outstanding Class A Common Stock (which has 10 votes per share), controlling approximately 52.1% of our total voting power.
-Additionally, such persons and Jean Reed Adams ("Mrs. Adams"), the widow of Mr. Adams, also have additional voting power due to beneficial ownership of our Common Stock (which has one vote per share), directly or indirectly through related entities, resulting in family voting control of approximately 57.5% of our total voting power.
+Mr. Adams' son-in-law, Adolphus B. Baker, Chairman of our board of directors, Mr. Baker's spouse and her three sisters (Mr. Adams' four daughters) (collectively, the "Family") beneficially own, directly or indirectly through related entities, 100% of our outstanding Class A Common Stock (which has 10 votes per share), controlling approximately 52.1% of our total voting power.
+Such persons also have additional voting power due to beneficial ownership of our Common Stock (which has one vote per share), directly or indirectly through related entities, resulting in family voting control of approximately 53.8% of our total voting power.
 Mr. Baker controls the vote of 100% of our outstanding Class A Common Stock.